groverkaran11/elevator-control-system/README.md

 2. currentFloor - current floor the elevator is positioned at
 3. nextFloor - next floor to stop at
 4. direction - direction of the elevator
-5. upDestinationQueue - queue of floors to stop at in the UP direction
+5. upDestinationQueue - increasingly sorted queue of floors to stop at in the UP direction
-6. downDestinationQueue - queue of floors to stop at in the DOWN direction
+6. downDestinationQueue - decreasingly sorted queue of floors to stop at in the DOWN direction

-For modelling the working of elevator, it offers